DRIVING MISS DAISY

 PONTE VEDRA ART CLASSES

-The Cultural Center at Ponte Vedra Beach offers workshops in watercolor, acrylic and oils, for artists of all skill levels, with most class series running through early March.
+The Cultural Center at Ponte Vedra Beach offers workshops in watercolor, acrylic and oils, for artists of all skill levels, with most class series running through late February or early March.
 50 Executive Way, Ponte Vedra Beach.
 280-0614 ext.
 204. ccpvb.org

 Orange Park Community Theatre offers a spring theater workshop for students in grades 2-8.
-Classes are held 4:30-6:30 p.m. every Mon.-Thur. through April 21 at 2900 Moody Ave., Orange Park. opct.org
+Classes are held 4:30-6:30 p.m. every Mon.-Thur. through April 21, 2900 Moody Ave., Orange Park. opct.org

 Classes in theatrical performance, including song and dance, are held Mon.-Fri. at The Performers Academy, 3674 Beach Blvd., Spring Park.
 Fees vary.
 322-7672. theperformersacademy.com